srl-labs/vscode-containerlab/README.md

   - Deployed labs appear before undeployed labs
   - Within each group (deployed/undeployed), labs are sorted by their absolute path

+## Running Tests
+Run `npm test` after compiling the test sources to execute the unit tests.
+A detailed HTML report is generated in `mochawesome-report`.

 ---

 ## Known Issues